Confidence-Controlled Exploration: Efficient Sparse-Reward Policy Learning for Robot Navigation: Experiments and Results

-\textbf{Navigation Performance:} We compare our method’s navigation performance qualitatively in Fig. \ref{fig:nav_comparisons} and quantitatively in Table \ref{tab:nav_results}.
-To highlight the importance of sample efficiency during training, we use policies trained for a fixed sample budget to perform navigation tasks in even and uneven simulated terrains.
-We observe that, except Ada-NAV, the policies cannot consistently complete the navigation tasks, resulting in significantly lower success rates.
+\textbf{Robotic Navigation Performance.} We compare our method’s navigation performance qualitatively in Fig. \ref{fig:nav_comparisons} and quantitatively in Table \ref{tab:nav_results}.
+To highlight the importance of sample efficiency during training, we use policies trained up to episode $150$ with the \textbf{\textit{limited}} sample budget of $6.0e4$ to perform navigation tasks in even and uneven simulated terrains.
+The policies, except for ones from CCE, cannot consistently complete the navigation tasks, resulting in significantly lower success rates.
 Even successful trials of these policies lead to significantly longer paths with several loops instead of heading toward the goal.
-In contrast, Ada-NAV results in relatively straight and consistent paths toward the goals.
+In contrast, CCE results in relatively straight and consistent paths toward the goals.
 We further observe that uneven terrain navigation is a comparatively challenging task even for traditional methods such as Ego-graph\cite{ego_graph2}.
 Hence, the success rates are relatively low due to the robot flip-overs that occurred during trials.
-However, we observe that Ada-NAV leads to higher success rates even compared to baseline methods such as ego-graph.
-We further observe that Ada-NAV results in comparatively lower elevation cost indicating that the generated paths are smoother in uneven terrain conditions.
+However, CCE leads to higher success rates even compared to baseline methods such as Ego-graph.
+We further observe that CCE results in lower elevation cost indicating that the generated paths are smoother in uneven terrain conditions.
 Finally, we deploy the policies trained with the outdoor simulator in the real world using a Clearpath Husky robot.
-We observe that our Ada-NAV even and uneven terrain navigation policies can be transferred to the real world without significant performance degradation in terms of success rate, path length, and elevation cost while other policies demonstrate inconsistent navigation performance similar to the simulations.
+In Table \ref{tab:nav_results}, even and uneven terrain navigation policies with CCE can be transferred to the real world without significant performance degradation in success rate, path length, and elevation cost while other policies show inconsistent performance similar to the simulations.

+\textbf{Remark.} Given more training samples, the baseline methods could perform better in success rate and path length during test time given that Figures \ref{fig:even_training} and \ref{fig:uneven_training} show the many times they can reach similar cumulative return as CCE.
+However, we tested policies from earlier in training to highlight that CCE does not need as many samples.